- 1 package (1/4 ounce) active dry yeast

 - 2 cups all-purpose flour

-- In a 4-qt. nonmetallic bowl, dissolve yeast in warm water; let stand for 5 minutes.
+- In a 4-qt. nonmetallic bowl, dissolve yeast in warm water.
 Add flour; stir until smooth.
-Cover loosely with a clean towel.
-Let stand in a warm place (80°-90°) to ferment for 48 hours; stir several times daily (the mixture will become bubbly and rise, have "yeasty" sour aroma and a transparent yellow liquid will form on the top).
+Cover loosely with a clean towel and let stand in a warm place to ferment for 48 hours (mixture will become bubbly and rise, have "yeasty" sour aroma and a transparent yellow liquid will form on top).

 - Use starter for your favorite sourdough recipes.
 The starter will keep in the refrigerator for up to 2 weeks.
 Use and replenish at least every 2 weeks.
 Replenish with equal amounts of flour and water to restore the volume; stir.
 Yield: about 3 cups.